Aneksuz/blogoo/README.md

 This is essentially the same format as the Next.js basics tutorial (as of 2021-11-03).
 It worked well there and as this is sort of a my own take on the tutorial blog.

 ### Notes and Observations
+- [grey-matter](https://github.com/jonschlinkert/gray-matter), can be used to parse metadata of an markdown file.
+Used to fetch title and date from posts.